MecSim/MecSimCalc-docs/docs/Objects/files.md

     }
 ```

-Notice that the values of the `Download Original` and `Download New` dictionary keys are given in string format with html The output has the form:
+Notice that the values of the `Download Original` and `Download New` dictionary keys are given in string format with the `<a>` HTML tag concatenated with the file data to generate a link that enables downloading.
+The output has the form:

 ```
 To download original file: {{ outputs["Download Original"] }}